richardanaya/wasm-script/README.md

 - [x] script for loading a WebAssembly module from a compiler
 - [ ] ask to load dependent files by url
 - [ ] cacheing interface
+- [ ] show compile errors in console

 # Reference Implementation